 The Stacks L2 has significantly unlocked BTC asset productivity via DeFi apps.
 However, high network latency and slow block finality affect the performance of Stacks blockchain dApps.

-The much-awaited Stacks Nakamoto release promises to address these longstanding issues and, most significantly, achieve 100% Bitcoin finality on the blockchain network.
+The much-awaited Stacks Nakamoto release, which launched on October 29, 2024, promises to address these longstanding issues and, most significantly, achieve 100% Bitcoin finality on the blockchain network.

 What Is Bitcoin Finality?